 This is no ordinary cheesesteak here.
 This is The Best Philly Cheesesteak Recipe with Provolone Cheese Sauce.
 Ribeye steak, caramelized onions and bell peppers topped with a gooey melty finger licking good cheese sauce!

-I remember running across a quick and easy recipe for philly cheese steaks a long time ago.
+I remember running across a quick and easy recipe for Philly cheese steaks a long time ago.
 I'm not sure where I found it.
 I have no idea what told me to make it, but it happened.

 - hot dog buns (or hoagie rolls)